jeffbw13/chess/README.md

-# chess
+# Chess

+Currently a chess game for two humans

+### ToDo

-Spaghetti codish - refactor when time
+Still some spaghetti code - refactor when time
-Alerts should be replaced by alarm messages
-Most of calculations should go in functions outside components
+Most of calculations should go in functions outside components Castling
+Add AI